vinli/docs/web/API-reference/index.rst

 .. note:: This route is only accessible by Enterprise applications.
 Consumer applications gain and lose devices as users authorize access via the OAuth flow in MyVinli.

 Deregistering a Device from your application prevents you from accessing that device's data.
-Note this has several various effects on other section of the Vinli Platform.
+Note this has various effects on other section of the Vinli Platform.
 For instance,  Event Services will remove any Rules associated with the device, Safety Services will remove any Emergency Contact actions from the Device (if your application registered the Device with Safety Services), and Diagnostic Services will remove any DTC alerts for this Device registered by your Application.

 It's important to note that deregistering a Device is an Application-level action that will have no effect on any other Application (yours or someone else's) that has been authorized for the Device.